errortek/errortek-website/src/routes/blog/posts/jpbrom14-releasetracker/+page.md

 ## Rollout tracker

+<h3>Update 17 - August 26, 2024</h3>
+<p>This update to jpbROM brings a new jpb Launcher, several UI tweaks, app updates, many new features and the August 2024 security patch.
+However, the build falsely reports it is on the April 2024 security patch. (this bug will be fixed soon)<br>Enjoy the new build of jpbROM 14!! ;D<br>Download the new build (V14.5.4.0.UDVMNMI) below:<br></p><a href="https://drive.google.com/file/d/1eibaI5RdYVSnZqtOlLSqIs3izyLqaDPW/view?usp=sharing">Download jpbROM 14.5.4.0.UDVMNMI emulator image</a>
 <h3>Update 16 - July 21, 2024</h3>
-<p>This update to jpbROM brings udates to Jelly, notification shade blurs, and a UI update to Search.<br>Enjoy the new build of jpbROM 14!! ;D<br>Download the new build (V14.5.3.0.UDVMNMI) below:<br></p><a href="https://drive.google.com/file/d/1uyC1KnCUyrIESg-CJdDGZscfHVYFi7sz/view?usp=sharing">Download jpbROM 14.5.3.0.UDVMNMI emulator image</a>
+<p>This update to jpbROM brings updates to Jelly, notification shade blurs, and a UI update to Search.<br>Enjoy the new build of jpbROM 14!! ;D<br>Download the new build (V14.5.3.0.UDVMNMI) below:<br></p><a href="https://drive.google.com/file/d/1uyC1KnCUyrIESg-CJdDGZscfHVYFi7sz/view?usp=sharing">Download jpbROM 14.5.3.0.UDVMNMI emulator image</a>
 <h3>Update 15 - July 7, 2024</h3>
 <p>This update to jpbROM brings the July 2024 security patch, the Eleven music player, and updates to Settings, Jelly and Aperture.<br>Enjoy the new build of jpbROM 14!! ;D<br>Download the new build (V14.5.2.0.UDVMNMI) below:<br></p><a href="https://drive.google.com/file/d/1ELDmdID_-sRFPkgO_OWZxZTTcnK1l81e/view?usp=sharing">Download jpbROM 14.5.2.0.UDVMNMI emulator image</a>
 <h3>Update 14 - July 1, 2024</h3>